hindmasj/my-nifi-cluster/docs/experiment-redis_direct.md

 # Running Redis Commands Within NiFi

-Being able to set and retrieve values from a single is ok, but sometimes you need to get more out of Redis, like a list of keys that match a pattern.
+Being able to set and retrieve values from a single key is ok, but sometimes you need to get more out of Redis, like a list of keys that match a pattern.
 Here we get a list of all keys, then look them all up.

 ## Preparation - Install Redis Tools

-You need to install the package *redis-tools*.
-The script ``bin/install-redis-tools.sh`` will do this for you.
-Long term you would want to add this package to the image.
+You need to install the package *redis-tools* to obtain the *redis-cli* application.

+In this cluster you can use the script ``bin/install-redis-tools.sh`` but in fact this package was added to the image.

 ## Services

 ### CSV Reader

+Use the CSV reader to parse the command response.

 * Schema Access Strategy = Use Schema Text Property
 * Schema Text = ${avro.schema}

 ### Others

-As previously described, you also need
+As [previously described](experiment-enrich_from_redis.md), you also need these services to perform a Redis lookup.

 * InheritJsonRecordSetWriter
 * RedisConnectionPoolService